syrupy-project/syrupy/README.md

 If you have decided not to use Syrupy for your project after giving us a try, we'd love to get your feedback.
 Please create a GitHub issue if applicable, or drop a comment in our [Discord server](https://discord.gg/YhK3GFcZrk).

-## Benchmarks

-Benchmarks are automatically published to <https://tophat.github.io/syrupy/dev/bench/>.

 ## Known Limitations

 - `pytest-xdist` support only partially exists.
 There is no issue when it comes to reads however when you attempt to run `pytest --snapshot-update`, if running with more than 1 process, the ability to detect unused snapshots is disabled.
-See [#535](https://github.com/tophat/syrupy/issues/535) for more information.
+See [#535](https://github.com/noahnu/syrupy/issues/535) for more information.

 _We welcome contributions to patch these known limitations._